dotjobs007-beep/dotjobs-client/README.md

 This decentralized governance model will be introduced in Q1 2026 as part of the Governance & Growth Phase of the roadmap.

+# Freelance Market
-5. Launch a freelance marketplace with Escrow payments via Asset Hub, enabling short-term gigs and bounties to be paid directly through users’ wallets.
+Launch a freelance marketplace with Escrow payments via Asset Hub, enabling short-term gigs and bounties to be paid directly through users’ wallets.

 The freelance market development will start in Q2 2026 as part of Freelance & Expansion Phase